cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

  First, you will need the [Pandora ToolBox](https://github.com/cengique/pandora-matlab)

+After matlab is launched, the `voltage_recording.dat` file needs to be added to the MATLAB path.
+To do this, click SET PATH at the top right section of MATLAB under the Environment section.
+Next, click ADD FOLDER and find the folder that contains the data file.
+Select the folder and press enter.

-Place the `voltage_recording.dat` in the current MATLAB directory.
-Next, to load the `voltage_recording.dat` file in MATLAB, type in the following command in the MATLAB prompt:
+Lastly, we need to load the `voltage_recording.dat` file in MATLAB by typing in the following command in the MATLAB prompt:

 `a_trace = trace('voltage_recording.dat', 25e-6, 1e-3,'my_trace',struct('file_type','neuron')); plot(a_trace)`